cn0047/stash/ed/mq/rabbitmq/a.cluster.md

 Every other node can be a `RAM` node.

-If you only have one disk node and that node happens to be down, your cluster can continue to route messages but you can’t do any of the following:
+If you only have one disk node and that node happens to be down, your cluster can continue to route messages but you can't do any of the following:

-* Create queues
+* Create queues.
-* Create exchanges
+* Create exchanges.
-* Create bindings
+* Create bindings.
-* Add users
+* Add users.
-* Change permissions
+* Change permissions.
-* Add or remove cluster nodes
+* Add or remove cluster nodes.

 When RAM nodes restart, they connect to the disk nodes they’re preconfigured with to download the current copy of the cluster’s metadata.